 Even the relatively economic conservatives at Business Insider agree that the substantial investment required to earn a post-graduate degree may not provide a high enough return to justify it.
 However, the technical field is one of those in which continued education pays substantial dividends on the investment.

-A recent “Hard Times” report compiled by the prestigious Georgetown Center on Education and the Workforce, examined data pertaining to unemployment and the salaries of both experienced college graduates and those aged 35 to 54 who had earned graduate degrees.
+A recent “Hard Times” report compiled by the prestigious Georgetown Center on Education and the Workforce, examined data about unemployment and the salaries of both experienced college graduates and those aged 35 to 54 who had earned graduate degrees.
 Looking at approximately 50 different professional fields, they attempted to calculate the difference in earnings that earning a graduate degree would make.

 Choosing the right type of education today can make all the difference in building a more balanced and fulfilling tomorrow.